Unified Communications as a Service (UCaaS) is a rapidly growing industry as more businesses migrate their operations to the cloud.

 An integrated mobile app remains a popular Unified Communications as a Service feature.
 Vendors used to include this capability on higher pricing plans, but it’s now a mainstay of UCaaS.

-Employees can place calls and stay connected using their iOS and Android smartphone.
-Answer calls, attend video meetings, view screens, and send chat messages in a few taps.
+Employees can place calls and stay connected using their iOS and Android smartphones.
+With a few taps, they can answer calls, attend video meetings, view screens, and send chat messages.

 These types of mobile apps are also known as softphones.
 Some of its built-in UCaaS features include call forwarding, call flipping, and visual voicemail.